swimmingly/yodrew.github.io/_pages/notes.md

 This book is an integrated whole.
 I give the idea immediately in brief, then in detail.
 Every word contributes to understanding, including the blurb, dedication, etc. Each paragraph builds upon the last.

 The book has links.
-They are underlined in ebook and paper formats for visibility.
 They are in regular font or italics.
+They are underlined in ebook and paper formats.

 - <u>external links</u> to other webpages
 - <u><em>internal links</em></u> to other parts of this book.
 Chapter and section indicated for readers of print version.